 - Fresh or Frozen Vegetable

-When cooking frozen food, there is no need to defrost the food in the microwave first.
-However frozen food will prolong the pre-heating time and cooking time by a few minutes depending on the amount of food.
+When cooking frozen food, there is no need to defrost the food in the microwave prior to preparing.
+However, frozen food will prolong the pre-heating time and cooking time by a few additional minutes depending on the amount of food.
+To ensure to have your meal ready when you wish to eat it is important to plan accordingly.